 Trip to Russia.
 Departure Day — Arrival Day.
 From Ridgewood to Moscow

-We did get a few sympathetic words from friends about night flight hardships but it was our firm plan to fly a red eye.
-Direct.
-JFK to Moscow.
-Nine hours and some.
-Our plane was scheduled to take off after midnight NY time and land in Moscow early evening.
-The thought was: we’d be tired enough from the day to sleep on the plane at least for a few minutes but this poor quality rest would leave us tired to easily turn off for the night in Moscow.
-By the time we’d get to my Moscow apartment, there should only be enough strength to unpack, have a snack, quick hello with my dad, and collapse.
+The plane was scheduled to take off after midnight NY time and land in Sheremetyevo early evening.
+The red-eye idea was to get tired enough from the day to sleep on the plane — even if for a few minutes.
+The poor quality rest would keep us tired enough to turn off for the night in Moscow.
+By the time we’d get to my apartment, there should only be enough strength to unpack, have a snack, quick hello with my dad, and collapse.

 NJ Transit passed us on to NYC subway E train to Jamaica.

-Our redeye plan worked — for the most part.
-The part after landing.
-During the flight, there were moments I wanted to open the door and get out.
-First, I couldn’t sleep at all — I might have fallen into unconsciousness for a few minutes once or twice.
+During the flight, Tom and the girls slept.
+For me, there were moments I wanted to open the door and get out.
+First, I couldn’t sleep at all — I might have fallen into unconsciousness for a few moments once or twice.
 My mind was so worked up, I could neither focus on books nor movies.
 “White Crow” about Rudolf Nureyev defecting to France did hold my attention as there was some relevance.
 Neither “Vice” nor “Widows” worked.
 The legroom was unusually tight.
-Besides, Tom, with his ability to sleep suspended upside down with an orchestra playing along, took some unusual diagonal position in his chair ending up with his back on my arm.
+Besides, Tom, with his ability to sleep suspended upside down with an orchestra playing along, took an unusual diagonal position ending up with his back on my arm.
 I tried to keep still not to disturb him.
 You might have to suffer one way or another — either on the plane or after.
 It’s better to suffer on the plane.

 — Get your passports ready, — said Tom.